 Tij Observatory, which translates as Tide, is one of a series of commissions funded by the Dutch lottery.
 It was built to celebrate the opening of sluices at Haringvliet, an inlet of the North Sea that was originally closed as part of the Delta Works in the 1960s.

-The bird-egg's frame was parametrically designed to determine the best shape and position of openings.
+The bird-egg frame was parametrically designed to determine the best shape and position of openings and features components that can be reused according to the principles of reversible design.

-It was built using a file-to-factory system, with 402 parts delivered and assembled on-site.
-Designed to rest lightly on the nature reserve, it will be easy to dismantle and move if required.
+It was built using a file-to-factory system, with 402 parts delivered and assembled on site.
+Designed to rest lightly on the nature reserve, it can be dismantled and moved if required.

 "By building everything in such a way that everything can be taken apart without losing any of its value, we ensure that the strain on the ecosystem is minimal," said Thomas Rau, founder of RAU Architects.